After COP 24, Katowice: have the rules to deliver on the Paris Agreement been agreed?

-CoP 24 in Katowice, Poland is being held three years after the landmark climate change agreement reached in Paris and only a few months after the IPPCC 1.5 degree report called for urgent action.
-Commitments on action however remain too low and action from all countries needs to be ramped up.
+COP 24 in Katowice, Poland, is being held three years after the landmark climate change agreement reached in Paris, and only a few months after the IPCC Special Report on 1.5 degrees called for urgent action.
+Commitments on action, however, remain too slow.

-The imperative for all countries now is to implement at the pace and scale required to meet the mutually agreed scale.
-CoP 24 is a critical step on this process as the rules that govern signatories are being discussed, and hopefully agreed.
-Once the rules are established, they will set the requirements and trajectory for the ramping up commitments in 2020.
+The imperative for all countries now is to implement measures at the pace and scale required to meet the mutually agreed targets.
+COP 24 is a critical step in this process, as during the conference the rules that govern signatories will be discussed and hopefully agreed.
+Once established, these rules will set the requirements and trajectory for the commitments that countries will make to ratchet up their actions in 2020.

-Join a panel of distinguished speakers drawn from those who participated in the latest summit and hear their reflection and insights into the progress that has been made, as well as thoughts on where to next.
+Our panel of distinguished speakers have been drawn from participants in the latest summit.
+Join us to hear their reflections and insights on the progress that has been made and where we should be headed next.

-Head of International Climate Change Negotiations, Department for Business, Energy and Industrial Strategy (BEIS), United Kingdom
+- Archie Young – Head of International Climate Change Negotiations, Department for Business, Energy and Industrial Strategy (BEIS), UK

 Bob Ward, Policy and Communications Director, Grantham Research Institute

 The panel discussion will start at 10am but refreshments being served in Room 9.05 from 9.30am.